extension ExtPose

 Image from store Google Calendar Natural Language Input

 Description from store Google Calendar used to have a natural language input to create calendar events.
 Think "Get groceries next Thursday from 3:30 to 5pm".
 They deprecated this feature, leaving millions of unhappy users in the process.
 Google Calendar Natural Language Input allows you to use a quick shortcut (Command + E) to open a textbox and type in whatever event you want in natural language to automatically create a Google Calendar event page with all the details pre-filled.
 For example: press 'Command + E' (`Ctrl + E` on Windows) to pull up a text input to add your event details.
-1. Have an event name.
+INSTRUCTIONS: 1.
+Have an event name.
 "Get groceries" 2.
 Have a time or date. "next Monday", "tonight at 7pm", "in 2 days at 6pm" 3.
-Optional: add a recurrence. "everyday", "every 2 months", "every year" 4.
-Optional: add details. "d(bring an umbrella", "d(read this before link.com)" If the extension doesn't work for you, go to `chrome://extensions/shortcuts` to see what other extensions are using the `Command+E` shortcut, and change them to something else.
+Optional: multiple events separated by a semicolon ; 4.
+Optional: add a recurrence. "everyday", "every 2 months", "every year" 5.
+Optional: add details. "d(bring an umbrella", "d(read this before link.com)" 6.
+Optional: add a location "l(Central Park)", "l(Pizza place on the corner)" If the extension doesn't work for you, go to `chrome://extensions/shortcuts` to see what other extensions are using the `Command+E` shortcut, and change them to something else.
 See the info button in the extension for more details.
 HOW TO USE : 1.
-Install the extension 2. `Command+E` to open extension menu.
+Install the extension from the Chrome Web Store 2. `Command+E` to open extension menu.
 Swap `Command` for `Ctrl` for all cases below for Windows users.
 3. Type an event name, date, and time in natural language, eg "Get flowers for wife next week" will create a calendar event called "Get flowers for wife" with the date 7 days from today.
 Another example: "Schedule a call with Peter next Friday at 4pm" will create a calendar event prepopulated for the following Friday at 4pm called "Schedule a call with Peter".
-4. Add recurrences, like "go to the gym 4pm to 5:30pm every 3 days" or "take relaxing bath everyday" if you would like.
 4. Press `Enter` 5.
 A Google Calendar page will open.
 Press `Command+S` to save the event, then `Command+W` to close.
 6. Congrats, you just created a calendar event using natural language with NO mouse movement!
 Your carpal tunnel thanks you.

 Statistics